 A FANTASTIC 1st YEAR FOR SAXWORLD!

-Following many years as a professional musician (performing & recording internationally) I made the decision to move away from international touring and entered the world of teaching - as music tutor and ensemble director within Schools, Music Schools & County Music Services (Essex, Suffolk & Norfolk).
+Following many years as a professional musician (performing & recording internationally) I made the decision to move away from touring and entered the world of teaching - as music tutor and ensemble director within Schools, Music Schools & County Music Services (Essex, Suffolk & Norfolk).
 I also established my Private Tuition Practice, which continues to this day.

 After years of succesfully directing Saxophone & Jazz Ensembles within Schools I felt that it was the right time (following the Covid-19 Pandemic) for me to establish Saxophone ensembles that could be run along the lines that I have always envisaged these to be, utilising all that I have learned and observed across the years, as both teacher and professional musician.